Gotppsn/Website-Shop/README.md

    $servername = "localhost";
    $username = "root";      // Change if you're not using the default 'root' user
    $password = "";          // Change if you have a MySQL password
-   $dbname = "shop_db";     // Ensure this matches the database name you created ?>
+   $dbname = "PanupolOP";     // Ensure this matches the database name you created ?>
    ```